+- -Your child is less than 2 months old.

+- -Your child is crying inconsolably.

+- -Your child is difficult to awaken.

-- -Your child's neck is stiff. - -Any purple spots are present on the skin. - -Breathing is difficult and no better after you clear the nose. - -Your child is unable to swallow anything and drooling saliva. - -Your child looks or acts very sick (if possible, check your child's appearance 1 hour after your child has taken acetaminophen or ibuprofen).
+- -Your child's neck is stiff.

+- -Any purple spots are present on the skin.

+- -Breathing is difficult and no better after you clear the nose.

+- -Your child is unable to swallow anything and drooling saliva.

+- -Your child looks or acts very sick (if possible, check your child's appearance 1 hour after your child has taken acetaminophen or ibuprofen).